vbkostov/pandora-scheduler/EXAMPLE_FULL_PIPELINE.md

 ## Notes

 - The first run with `--generate-visibility` will take longer (visibility generation is compute-intensive)
-- Subsequent runs can reuse the generated visibility files by omitting `--generate-visibility`
 - The `--show-progress` flag shows progress bars for scheduling
 - Use `--verbose` to see detailed logging including visibility generation status